aspect-build/rules_jest/README.md

 Runs tests with the https://jestjs.io/ test runner under Bazel.

+Many companies are successfully testing with rules_jest.
+If you're getting value from the project, please let us know!
+Just comment on our [Adoption Discussion](https://github.com/aspect-build/rules_js/discussions/1000).

 rules_jest is just a part of what Aspect provides:

 - _Need help?_ This ruleset has support provided by https://aspect.dev.